LSC COVID-19 Response Fund

 - Helping families missing out on a paycheck to survive

-Life Science Cares will be right there beside them.
-We have launched this LSC COVID-19 Response Fund and are calling on you to give generously and help us in amplifying our message to your network.
-Through this fund, LSC will award flexible grants to our 27 partner organizations and others in the community tirelessly working to meet the emerging and shifting needs caused by this unprecedented outbreak.
+Life Science Cares is right there beside them.
+We have launched this LSC COVID-19 Response Fund and are moving quickly (and with due diligence) to support organizations in the community working to meet the emerging and shifting needs caused by this unprecedented outbreak.